My wife once framed and displayed a broken piece plastic from the refrigerator to remind me not to try to repair things around the house.

 Our how first dog, sweetest soul in the world, would run to the furthest back bedroom whenever he spotted me with a toolbox in hand.
 Animals apparently have those keen senses.

-Eventually my family developed an official standard operating procedure when repairs were needed around the house.
-My wife, the love of my life, pulled the kids together to make sure they knew not bring up when something broke around the house.
+Eventually, my family developed an official standard operating procedure when repairs were needed around the house.
+My wife, the love of my life, pulled the kids together to make sure they mention when something would break around the house.

 “I’ll call someone on Monday,” she said to our kids.
 “Until then, let’s keep this between us.”